pfansi/team-profile-generator/README.md

 ## Pseudo code description

 - created a repository and an readme.md file for the project
-- ran npm init to create dependencies
+- ran npm init to install dependencies.
-- download the inquirer
+- download the inquirer.
 - created the file structure for the app.
-- Created an employee class and exported
+- Created an employee class and exported.
-- created the text file
+- created the text file.
 - created the class Engineer and test it
+- created the Intern Class file and test it.
+- created the manager class file and test it .

 ## Build process